What is Earth Overshoot Day?

 Each year, Earth Overshoot Day is calculated by the Global Footprint Network.
 It marks the day when the world's demand and exploitation of Earth's resources exceed our ability to regenerate them.
 Unfortunately, each year, this day has been moving up, meaning we are exploiting the planet's non-renewable resources even more than ever before.
 It means that for the rest of the year we are operating in a deficit.
 We are a sort of debt to the planet.

 In 2020, however, this day fell a few weeks late in the calendar year, on August 22nd, as the world's economy came to a standstill.
-While this year's unfortunate events lowered our eco-footprint somewhat, the aftermath of Corona in the shape of single-use items will surely undo any progress.
+While in some ways, the unfortunate events lowered our eco-footprint to an extent, the aftermath of the pandemic in the shape of single-use waste will surely undo any progress, we shudder to think about the mountains of non-recyclable masks alone.

 How are we contributing to resource exploitation and climate change?

 It is basic math really.
 The Earth's resources are finite, versus the demands of an ever-growing population that are out of proportion.
-Every single-use item, each Amazon rushed delivery, each piece of fast fashion clothing, all unnecessary food waste directly results in excessive reliance on fossil fuels, cutting down forests, ocean pollution.
+Every single-use item, each Amazon rushed same-day delivery, every piece of fast fashion clothing, all unnecessary food waste directly results in excessive reliance on fossil fuels, cutting down forests and ocean, soil and air pollution.

 What happens when we exploit the planet beyond the point of regeneration?